ezwang/pennlabspractical/README.md

   </tbody>
 </table>

-- *Get list by ID*: Should get title and order from the list associated with the specified listId.
+- *Get list by ID*: Gets title and order from the list associated with the specified listId.

 <table>
   <tbody>